One Pot Ramen

 • Place the large pot back over high heat.
 Add two tablespoons of sesame oil.
 Sear the pork loin on all sides until golden brown – about 3-4 minutes per side.
 Remove the pork from the pot and set aside (it will not be cooked through).

 • Add the remaining tablespoon of sesame oil to the pot.
-Toss in the red onions and mushrooms and saute until the mushrooms have darkened.
-Then add the bamboo shoots, carrots, ginger and garlic.
-Add the thick white ends of the chopped green onion.
-Cook until everything has softened up, about five minutes.
-Season with salt and pepper.
+Toss in the red onions and mushrooms and sauté until the mushrooms have darkened.
+Then add the bamboo shoots, carrots, ginger, garlic, and the thick white ends of the chopped green onions.
+Cook until everything has softened, about five minutes.
+Season with salt and pepper to taste.

 • Pour in the rice vinegar and scrape up any brown bits.
-Sprinkle the clear soup base over the veggies and then pour in the fish stock.
+Sprinkle the clear soup base over the veggies and then pour in the seafood stock.
 Stir until everything is combined.

-• Place the seared pork loin into the soup.
-Continue to simmer for about one hour, or until the pork loin reaches and internal temperature of 145 F – 165 F. While the pork cooks, peel the eggs and set aside to use when ready to serve.
+• Place the seared pork loin back into the soup.
+Continue to simmer for about one hour, or until the pork loin reaches an internal temperature of 145°F – 165°F. While the pork cooks, peel the eggs and set aside to use when ready to serve.
 Remove the pork from the soup and set on a cutting board to rest for five minutes.

-• Add the noodles to the soup and stir until they've softened and cooked, about one minute for instant noodles, about 5-8 minutes for udon or authentic ramen.
-Slice the pork into 1/2 inch thick pieces and add to the soup.
+• Add the noodles to the soup and stir until they've softened and cooked through, about one minute for instant noodles, about 5-8 minutes for udon or authentic ramen noodles.
+Slice the pork into ½ inch thick pieces and add to the soup.
 Season the soup with salt and pepper, to taste.

 • Place a cooked egg in each bowl (whole or sliced in half).
-Add a few slices of pork to each bowl then pour in the broth, noodles, and veggies.
-The the soup warm up the eggs before serving (rest about two minutes).
-Garnish with sambal olek, microgreens, the remaining green onions and sesame seeds, as desired.
-Enjoy!
+Add a few slices of pork to each bowl then ladle in the broth, noodles, and veggies.
+Allow the soup to warm up the eggs before serving (rest about two minutes).
+Garnish with sambal oelek, microgreens, the remaining green onions, and sesame seeds, as desired.

 Keyword eggs, noodles, pork, spicy